-Skip the Sweet Potato Casserole and bake sweets in a dish topped with a dash of cinnamon and a drizzle of honey.
+As an alternative to a traditional sweet potato casserole, bake sweets in a dish topped with a dash of cinnamon and a drizzle of honey.
 Top them with crushed candied pecans just before serving.

 ✓ Don’t mingle around pre-dinner snack foods that may be sitting out.
-It leads to temptation... before eating dinner, stay out of reach of food.
+It leads to temptation...
+Before eating dinner, stay out of reach of food.
 You’ll be enjoying the fruits of your labor soon.
 Don’t blow it on snacks.
 Instead, drink water!

-When Laying Out the Food Spread:
+When Laying Out the Food Spread

-Sitting Down to Eat:
+Sitting Down to Eat

 ✓ Drink a HUGE glass of water before you even pick up a plate.
-This helps you feel full, curbs hunger and combats over-eating.
+This helps you feel full, curbs hunger and combats overeating.
 Plus, water does all kinds of great things for your body.
 The more the better!

 ✓ Take inventory, prioritize your favorite foods and pay attention to your portions.
 It's easy to get out of control when you have a mouth-watering spread of food in front of you.
 Before you start piling food onto your plate, take inventory of everything there is to choose from.
 When you grab a plate, choose ONE or TWO of your favorite cheat foods and DON’T pile them sky high!
 There's nothing wrong with a little balance, that’s why we promote the 80/20 Approach (more on that HERE)!
 Just keep the cheat food to the 20%, not the 80!
 For a SUPER simple way to identify serving sizes, check out our Portion Guide (HERE).

 ✓ Don't go crazy with starchy carbs.
-Keep it to 1/2 a cup, which is about the size of a tennis ball!
+Keep it to 1/2 a cup, which is about the size of a tennis ball.
 If you want some roasted potatoes and stuffing, pass on the dinner rolls.

 ✓ Watch your liquid calories!
 Alcoholic or not, all of us love a cold, refreshing drink during the holidays.
-Our Fall Tuscan Fizz is the perfect example of this, since we'll be serving it alongside of our Holiday Spread this year!
+Our Fall Tuscan Fizz is the perfect example of this, since we'll be serving it alongside our Holiday Spread this year!
 Stay away from soda (yes, even diet soda), juices from concentrate and other sugary drinks.
 Instead, make a drink that you can sip on without all the sugar.
-Bring club-soda or seltzer water and squeeze fresh fruit (oranges are my personal fav) in your drink!
+Bring club soda or seltzer water and squeeze fresh fruit (oranges are my personal fav) in your drink!
 (For an alcoholic drink, vodka goes great with this.)
 If you're unsure of which beverages to choose and which to avoid, check out our FULL breakdown on beverages.

 ✓ Choose ONE small dessert to indulge in.
-The holiday's just wouldn't be the same if you didn't allow yourself a small sliver of deliciously sweet dessert... just watch how much you're putting on your plate.
+The holidays just wouldn't be the same if you didn't allow yourself a small sliver of deliciously sweet dessert... just watch how much you're putting on your plate.
 Also, choose desserts that are made with real food ingredients.
-If there's a store bought pie with canned pie filling or a plate of homemade cookies, opt for the one with the better ingredients (that would be the cookies in this case)!
+If there's a store-bought pie with canned pie filling or a plate of homemade cookies, opt for the one with the better ingredients (that would be the cookies in this case)!

 ✓ Last, when you’re finished eating, PUT THE FOOD AWAY!
 Having the spread still sitting out within sight (and smell!) leads to temptation.
 Once you've eaten, clean up and put away all your leftovers for later!

-Cheers to a WonderFULL Holiday Season!
+Cheers to a WonderFULL holiday season!